BenGutteridge/bengutteridge.github.io/_pages/pubs.md

 The ideal pub will be attractive inside and out, and will have a pleasant ambience conducive to a good time with friends, a wide and rotating range of real ales, and if you're feeling especially greedy, a fireplace.

 The table below is sortable and searchable, and includes some features such as food, seating etc. (e.g. search 'beer garden').
 It is a work-in-progress and we hope to continue updating it regularly.
+Pubs not yet visited are marked with 'n/a'.

 (The table can be a little temperamental on mobile; it can be accessed directly, and less problematically, [here](https://script.google.com/macros/s/AKfycbyV1Fi0N1cTI4DJv20MrNndW-sXVUuYOTcXBEO8WW0e1eu2WKNiYFQ-2Grnldn-s3ACbw/exec).)